Talks

-We're delighted to share details of the meetings season (September 2023 - April 2024) for members to enjoy.
-The full list, which will be held as a hybrid (online/in-person) programme, will be added to the website in due course.
+We're delighted to share details of the meetings season (September 2025 - April 2026) for members to enjoy.
+This year’s programme will be held as a hybrid (online/in-person) programme.

 More information about each meeting will be emailed to members around a week in advance of the event.
 To receive these emails (including Zoom joining instructions and workshop booking information, where applicable), you must be signed up to the Branch News & Events - Talks & Workshops mailing list.